 This is an example of a falling interest rate environment.
 A rising interest rate environment would instead see the “old bond” losing its value.

-This is of course a very simplified example that does not take into account a host of other factors that affect a bond’s valuation (e.g duration, credit and sovereign risk).
+This is of course a very simplified example that does not take into account a host of other factors that affect a bond’s valuation (e.g duration, credit or sovereign risk).

 US 10 Year Treasury Bond Nominal Interest Rates (Source: US Treasury)

-The last 25 years have witnessed steadily decreasing interest rates, and so traditional bond funds that maintain portfolios of bonds most sensitive to interest rate changes have been the most successful.
+The last 25 years have witnessed steadily decreasing interest rates, and so traditional fixed interest funds that maintain portfolios of bonds most sensitive to interest rate changes have been the most successful.

 However, many believe the landscape is changing, and we may begin to see a reversal of this downward trend in interest rates.
 Likewise, traditional bond portfolios could see a reversal of fortune in their performance and investors will once again look to proven fixed-interest champion investment managers like Pimco for managed portfolios of fixed interest investments.

-This should not however be reason to eliminate bonds from an investment portfolio altogether.
-As mentioned, the above example is a simplified illustration of the bond universe, and investors still interested in bonds are able to insulate themselves from the risks of interest rate increases.
-For example, more strategic bond fund managers are able to reduce their portfolio’s exposure to bonds sensitive to interest rate changes (eg. reducing exposure to “high duration” municipal bonds).
-Likewise, increasing interest rates are typically a sign of improving economic conditions, at which time the strategic bond fund manager could increase his allocation to higher-yielding opportunities in credit-sensitive bonds.
+This should not however be reason to eliminate fixed income from an investment portfolio altogether.
+As mentioned, the above example is a simplified illustration of the fixed interest market, and investors still interested in regular income are able to insulate themselves from the risks of interest rate increases.
+For example, more strategic income fund managers are able to reduce their portfolio’s exposure to bonds sensitive to interest rate changes (eg. reducing exposure to “high duration” municipal bonds).
+Likewise, increasing interest rates are typically a sign of improving economic conditions, at which time the strategic income fund manager could increase his allocation to higher-yielding opportunities in credit-sensitive bonds.